Team-Circuitron/Circuitron_-1642/Hardware/Hardware Overview.md

 ##CAD and Lego
 The instructions to build our robot have been given in this repository [📄 Robot Assembly Instructions](Robot_Assembly_Instructions.pdf).
-We have also attached an Excel sheet containing all the lego parts required to make the robot.
-We also have attached the CAD files, the cover and the custom housing in this repository.
-The complete CAD of the robot is also attached in a .io file format as well as .stl as the cad was made in lego studio.
-The cad for the custom parts is given in STEP format as that was made in onshape.
+We have also attached an Excel sheet containing all the LEGO parts required to make the robot.
+We have also attached the CAD files, the cover and the custom housing in this repository.
+The complete CAD of the robot is also attached in a .io file format, as the cad was made in lego studio.
+The cad for the custom parts is given in STEP format, as that was made in onshape.